npchat/go-npchat/README.md

 - PrivKey `default ""`
 - MessageTTL `default 60 seconds`
 - CleanPeriod `default 30 seconds`
+- FreshKey `default 100` generate a new key after number of challenges

 If no Cert & PrivKey is provided, the HTTP server will start without TLS.